SoniaFYLin/Data-help-with-energy-savings/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run on Jupyter Notebook using Python versions 3.*.
+The used libraeies includes Numpy, pandas, Scikit-Learn, TensorFlow, keras, seaborn and matplotlib.

 ## Project Motivation<a name="motivation"></a>